Hexicy/ST-CharacterPreview/README.md

 SillyTavern extension that displays character information in a popup box when clicking character cards.

+## Fork Notes

+First off, I have no idea what I'm doing.
+At this moment, I don't know how to code.
+But, with the help of chat gpt, I was able to change the code to add some more features that I wanted from this really great extension.
+For example, I was able to change the code to allow CSS to load on the creator note's tab.

+just to be clear, everything I've done was thanks to Chat GPT and the awesome work of the orginal author.
+If you want to support anyone, do it to the orginal creator.

+Anyways, I'm probably going to keep using chat gpt to modify the code and whatnot in my attempts to make some of my ideas for this extension a reality.

 ## Author's Note

 My biggest complaint about SillyTavern has long been the fact that clicking on a character card to examine it immediately launches a chat.
 This plugin is my attempt to circumvent this issue by creating a popup box with options to start a chat.
 This way I can look at a character properly before I make my decision.
 I made additional adjustments so that it works with lazy loading, as I have 1,000+ cards (I'm a data hoarder leave me alone) and so lazy loading is a requirement for my container not to overload itself on every refresh.